chkhd/tampermonkey-scripts/README.md

 The default UI has no option to hide the toolbox, and many useful features like highlights and notes are not available in reader view.

+## Automatically widen the lesson videos on Linux Academy
+The user can do this by hand, but the default UI resets this for every, single, video.

+`linuxacademy-auto-widen-video.js`

+## Automatically hide the schedule nagging box
+The user can do this too, but the default UI shows it again every, single, time the user visits the course page.

+`linuxacademy-hide-schedule-box.js`

 ## License

 Copyright 2019 David Chkhikvadze